LouisaBarrett/weathertalk/README.md

 ### Overview

 In this tutorial, we'll be using one of OpenWeather's free APIs.
 The OpenWeather API collection provides robust and easy-to-use weather data through a public API.
 With both free and subscription services, this tool provides developers access to a vast set of data that is straightforward to incorporate into projects.
-From simple weather status results to complex data visualizations, OpenWeather has an API that can handle whatever creative endeavors you may have in mind.
+From simple weather status results to more complex data visualizations, OpenWeather has an API that can handle whatever creative endeavors you may have in mind.

-Today, we'll build a locally-running small static site using vanilla JavaScript, HTML, and CSS that displays city-specific weather data from the **OpenWeather Current Weather Data API**.
+Today, we'll build a small, locally-running static site using vanilla JavaScript, HTML, and CSS that displays city-specific weather data from the **OpenWeather Current Weather Data API**.
 By keeping the structure we're working within foundational, we can focus on the API as we become familiar with it rather than any framework-specific nuances.
 The concepts and approaches used in this basic application can be translated into the framework of your choice as you tackle larger, more complex projects leveraging OpenWeather APIs.

 ---